Related Story | The Clark celebrates expansion with grand July Fourth reopening

 A $145 million renovation, opening to the public this weekend, challenges the museum world's infatuation with drop-dead buildings by celebrity architects in favor of one so low key it all but disappears.

 The project gives The Clark space to exhibit art beyond the 19th-century niche for which it is known.
-It works to unify two earlier buildings of very different styles.
-And it entwines a contemplative setting for viewing paintings and sculpture with a sustainable approach to energy and land use.

 All of this flows from a 2001 master plan that made preserving The Clark's scenic assets a priority.
 Longtime Clark visitors will find themselves in territory both familiar and new.